Arghantyr/LSPR-glass-transmittance/README.md

 ![The result is a preformatted plot of the reflectance corrected transmittance](https://github.com/Arghantyr/LSPR-glass-transmittance/blob/master/example.jpg)

 # License
-lspr_library is distributed under [MIT](https://choosealicense.com/licenses/mit/) license.
+lsprlib is distributed under [MIT](https://choosealicense.com/licenses/mit/) license.

 # Support
 If issue is spotted please open an issue on the [GitHub repo of the project](https://github.com/Arghantyr/LSPR-glass-transmittance/issues).
 For changes, upgrades and simillar refer to the [project's wiki site](https://github.com/Arghantyr/LSPR-glass-transmittance/wiki).